Electric vs. Manual Standing Desk: Which One Suit You Most

 Having the ability to be easily fixed is a huge boon to its name.
 It’s not only more accessible for repairing it, but it’s also cheaper, as the parts needed for a new hand crank are less expensive than any motor drive.
 However, the hand crank is not the only cheaper aspect; the whole desk is more affordable on average.
 As technology improves, so do the costs of an electric standing desk.
 Handcranks are primitive yet effective in keeping prices stable.

 As it’s physically intensive to use, a hand crank standing desk can be a good substitute for active living.
 You can still do basic workouts like push-ups and squats using any standing desk, but the action of twisting the hand crank gives you a little extra oomph for burning calories.
 Keep in mind that this action also means it’s slower than an electric standing desk.
 Weak people may also struggle using a hand crank standing desk.

 Finally, there is the topic of comparing it further with its electrical cousin.
 It can be briefly summarized as an affordable yet slower standing desk.
 For some people, the extra speed isn’t a factor, and they just want something cheap.
 That’s understandable, but keep in mind that future advancements in technology are going to continue making the electric standing desk more productive and useful.
 There may even come a time where the prices between the two aren’t a big enough factor for choosing which one to get.

-Hand Crank Standing Desk
+Pros of Hand Crank Standing Desks

 - Easy to fix once it breaks down